 Once a tortoise realized its time was drawing nigh.
 The tortoise wasn’t particularly alarmed by this realization.
 It did not suddenly turn morose or self-pitying.
-Nor was it bothered by those who raced past with an “Out of the way, old-timer!” tossed back through the air or by the likelihood that it cut a figure of ridicule to many, with its sagging flesh and its faltering step.
-It didn’t look upon younger generations with defensive scorn or resentment that its own years were coming to a close while theirs would continue.
-Its own years had been full enough for one tortoise.
-Looking back on them, the tortoise took satisfaction not in specific events or accomplishments but in the sum total of experience itself.
-What mattered, now that life was approaching an end, was that it had possessed a beginning and a middle as well.
+Nor was it bothered by those who raced past with an “Outta the way, old-timer!” tossed back over their shoulder.
+Nor by the likelihood that it cut a figure of ridicule in the eyes of many, what with its sagging flesh and its halting step.
+It didn’t look upon younger generations with defensive animosity or resentment that its own years were coming to a close while theirs would continue.
+Its life had been full enough for one tortoise.
+Looking back on the years gone by, it took satisfaction not in specific events or experiences but in their sum total.
+What mattered more, now this life was approaching an end, was that it had possessed a beginning and a middle as well.
 A hackneyed assertion perhaps, the tortoise admitted, but there it was.
-Grander pronouncements could be left to those who thought them worth voicing.
-The tortoise was content to know that in its little portion of history there had been room for triumphs and sorrows enough for anyone.
-They might not appear all that impressive to some, no great duties fulfilled or exalted goals reached, but they would do for a life.
-They had their own weight and dignity.
-And despite its being by nature a rather solitary soul, the tortoise was pleased to have shared the planet for a time with the myriad other creatures.
-It didn’t get around much now, but that hadn’t always been the case.
-In its day, the tortoise was to be seen at many a symphony performance and seldom missed a museum or gallery opening.
-A well-acted drama could carry it to new worlds as if by magic, while a walk down the crowded avenue, rubbing shoulders with total strangers, had been like a journey to a land of miracles.
-And though it personally had always moved with a plodding gait, the tortoise rejoiced that others danced through life with such grace and élan.
-Without question, it was good to have been a part of it all.
-Oh, there were things it now realized it would never do.
-Adventures it would not undertake and appetites it would fail to satisfy.
-Perhaps that was as it should be.
-To think that all you desired of experience would be granted you in full—what kind of life would that amount to?
-The tortoise also knew that when it was no more, the world would roll on as if it had never existed.
-Never been born, never grown strong, never grown wise in joy and sadness, never grown old.
-It would be forgotten, sooner rather than later, and leave behind only a large empty shell gathering dust.
+Grander pronouncements about existence could be left to those who thought them worth voicing.
+The tortoise was content to know that in its own life, there had been room for challenges and triumphs enough.
+These might not appear all that impressive to some, no harrowing defeats endured or illustrious victories gained, but they would do for a life.
+They had their own weight and meaning.
+And despite its having been rather solitary by nature, the tortoise was pleased to have shared the planet for a time with so many other beings.
+It didn’t get out and about much now, but that hadn’t always been the case.
+In its day, the tortoise was to be seen at many a public celebration and cultural event.
+It seldom missed a museum exhibition or a concert or a boisterous parade or some other public event.
+And while a night at the theater could carry it to the limits of delight, a walk down a broad boulevard, surrounded by perfect strangers in an endless flow, could be just as inspiring.
+Though it personally had always moved with a plodding gait, the tortoise rejoiced that so many others seemed to dance through life with such grace and élan.
+No question, it was good to have been present for it all.
+Oh, there were countless things the tortoise now realized it would never have a chance to do.
+Adventures it would not pursue and longings it would fail to satisfy.
+But perhaps this was as it should be.
+To think that all you desired of experience would be granted you in full—what a monotonous existence that would amount to.
+The tortoise also knew that when its time was finally up, life’s grand pageant would roll on as if it had never existed.
+It would be forgotten, sooner rather than later, and leave behind only an empty shell gathering dust.
 So be it.